 On the practical side, we think all of their rents too damn high.

 On the philosophical side, we don’t think indie writers and artists should be making billionaires richer.

-That makes Outpost far more affordable than those that take a set percent of revenue, and since pricing is based on levels, sites also know how much it will cost month to month or annually.
+That makes an Outpost-enhanced Ghost site far more affordable than running a site with services that take a set percent of revenue.
+Since our pricing and Ghost(Pros) are based on tiers, sites also know how much it will cost month to month or annually.

 Or as we like to say: Better, smarter, faster, cheaper.
 Choose 4.